A Latent Space Model for Cognitive Social Structures Data: Krackhardt's 1990 dataset

-Figure \ref{fig_boxplots} illustrates the differences between the self-perception of each actor and the perception that others have of him/her by comparing the normalized out-degree $d^{\text{out}}_{i,i} = \sum_{i' \ne i} y_{i',i,i}/(I-1)$ (top panel) and in-degree $d^{\text{in}}_{i,i} = \sum_{i' \ne i} y_{i,i',i}/(I-1)$ (bottom panel) of a given actor when he/she is the perceiver against the distribution of the normalized in- and out-degrees when the perceiver is any other subject in the network $d^{\text{in}}_{i,j} = \sum_{i' \ne i} y_{i,i',j}/(I-1)$ and $d^{\text{out}}_{i,j} = \sum_{i' \ne i} y_{i',i,j}/(I-1)$, $j \ne i$, as well as those obtained from the consensus network, $\tilde{d}^{\text{in}}_{i} = \sum_{i' \ne i} \tilde{y}_{i,i'}/(I-1)$ and $\tilde{d}^{\text{out}}_{i} = \sum_{i' \ne i} \tilde{y}_{i',i}/(I-1)$.
-Note that many executives tend to overestimate their connectivity (when compared to both the median perception of other actors and their connectivity in the consensus network), with the effect being particularly extreme for Actors 8, 12, 21, 22, and 23.
-This observation agrees with the well-known propensity of individuals to take a highly egocentric view of their surroundings and overestimate their own ``prestige'', which results in systematic bias in their perceptions \citep{brands-2013}.
-Similar discrepancies can be observed for other descriptive measures such as clustering coefficient or assortativity index (plots not shown).
-The results in Figure \ref{fig_boxplots} also highlight some of the issues with using consensus networks as tools for capturing the ``true'' underlying social structure.
-Indeed, note that both the in- and out-degree for each node under the consensus network tends to be lower than the corresponding median degree, which suggests that the consensus network underestimates the connectivity of the actors.
-Such a phenomenon is particularly evident for Actors 7, 15, and 25.
+Figure \ref{fig_boxplots} illustrates the differences between the self-perception of each actor and the perception that others have of him/her by comparing the normalized out-degree $d^{\text{out}}_{i,i} = \sum_{i' \ne i} y_{i',i,i}/(I-1)$ (top panel) and in-degree $d^{\text{in}}_{i,i} = \sum_{i' \ne i} y_{i,i',i}/(I-1)$ (bottom panel) of a given actor when she/he is the reporter, against the distribution of the normalized in- and out-degrees when the reporter is any other subject in the network $d^{\text{in}}_{i,j} = \sum_{i' \ne i} y_{i,i',j}/(I-1)$ and $d^{\text{out}}_{i,j} = \sum_{i' \ne i} y_{i',i,j}/(I-1)$, $j \ne i$, as well as those obtained from the consensus network, $\tilde{d}^{\text{in}}_{i} = \sum_{i' \ne i} \tilde{y}_{i,i'}/(I-1)$ and $\tilde{d}^{\text{out}}_{i} = \sum_{i' \ne i} \tilde{y}_{i',i}/(I-1)$.
+Note that for many executives, both the in- and out-degree they perceive for themselves is smaller than the corresponding median computed from the networks perceived by the other actors, as well as that for the consensus network.
+This effect is particularly extreme for Actors 8, 12, 21, 22, and 23.
+Similar discrepancies can be observed for various Actors based on other descriptive measures such as clustering coefficient or assortativity index (plots not shown).
+We emphasize the fact that the perceptual discrepancies highlighted above are not established in relation to a ``true'' underlying network structure; instead, such discrepancies are cognitive disagreements with respect to others' reports.